soc/soc.me/_languages/equality-and-identity-part3.md

 #### What is an identity comparison?

-The definition builds on reference comparison, but extends it to value types.
-It simply compares the bits (and the type) of the value at hand:
+The definition extends the concept of reference comparisons to value types, by comparing the bits (and the type) of the value at hand:

 - reference types compare the bits of the reference itself.
-- value types compare the bits of themselves, e. g. the bits of an `Int`, a `Double`, or a `Complex` value.
+- value types compare the bits of themselves, e. g. the bits of an `Int`, a `Float`, or a `Complex` value.

 This means that an instance of a reference type is only identical to another instance if they are the same reference, and an instance of a value types is only identical to another instance if their values match up exactly.